-The 1, 2, 3s of Buying an Artificial Christmas Tree
+What to Look for When Buying an Artificial Christmas Tree

-1. Prepare a Budget
+1. Preparing a Budget

 Like you would with any other big purchase, set your budget before browsing different fake tree options.
 After all, even though we learned above that the average cost of an artificial Christmas tree is $149, you can easily reach the $1,000 mark if you’re not careful.